 A brief tour of sunpy¶

 This brief tutorial will walk you through some of the functionality offered by the sunpy core package.
 Start by reading this tutorial and trying out some of the examples demonstrated.
 Once you’ve completed the tutorial check out the rest of the User Guide for a more thorough look at the functionality available.

-This tour makes use of a number of sample data files which you will need to download.
-This will happen when the sample data is imported for the first time.
+This tour makes use of a number of sample data files that will need to be downloaded.

 Maps are the primary data type in sunpy.
 They are spatially aware data arrays.
 There are maps for a 2D image, a time series of 2D images or temporally aligned 2D images.